-Composite lake water samples for total phosphorous analysis were collected on July 6, July 20, August 8, and August 21, in 2017 from the East Basin in Lac La Biche Lake.
+Composite lake water samples for analyses of total phosphorus were collected on June 30, July 13, August 1, and August 21, 2017 from the West Basin of Lac La Biche Lake.
 The analytical results are presented in Figure 8.

-Total phosphorous was 0.13 mg/L in sample collected on July 6, which increased to 0.25 mg/L on August 8; however, the concentration decreased to 0.10 mg/L in the last water sample collected on August 22, 2017.
-Total phosphorous concentrations of all samples collected during 2017 exceeded the applicable regulatory guidelines with an average of 0.16 mg/L total phosphorus.
-This average total phosphorus concentration classifies the East Basin of Lac La Biche Lake as Hypereutrophic (high productivity, nutrients, and algae growth) based on total phosphorus from composite samples.
+Total phosphorus concentrations of all composite samples collected during 2017 exceeded the applicable regulatory guidelines (0.050 mg/L) with an average of 0.18 mg/L total phosphorus.
+This average total phosphorus concentration classifies the West Basin of Lac La Biche Lake as Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total phosphorus from composite samples.